 Finding the right QLED TV for you is all about balancing size, picture quality, features, and price.
 First, figure out your budget, then prioritize the rest of your list.
 If getting the biggest TV for your money is the top priority, you'll be able to find 75-inch and larger models from brands like TCL, Vizio, Hisense, and LG that are still quite affordable.
 If picture quality matters more – especially when viewing HDR material – you should choose a model with a very high peak brightness.
 If gaming is a top consideration, make sure you find a model that's equipped with VRR, ALLM, and 4K at 120Hz for the best possible experience.

 Samsung has two flagship QLED models depending on whether you want 8K resolution.
-The QN900A is the company's top 8K model, and the QN90A is its top 4K model.
-They share many of the same features, but Samsung claims the QN900A is the company’s very best QLED TV.
+The QN900B is the company's top 8K model, and the QN90B is its top 4K model.

 Yes, but picking the right model is key.
 You'll want to look for a TV that has the latest HDMI 2.1 features, like VRR, ALLM, and 4K at 120Hz.
 Another feature that gamers will appreciate is support for AMD's FreeSync or Nvidia's G-Sync, which are two proprietary VRR technologies used by game consoles like the Xbox Series X and many gaming PCs.